 Dr. Jennifer LeBaron serves as Executive Director of the Juvenile Justice Commission (JJC).
 She has been with the JJC since 1998, serving in numerous leadership roles, focusing on program and policy development, research and evaluation, launching new initiatives, and collaborating with various stakeholders throughout the state to effect informed change within the youth justice system.
 During her tenure as Executive Director, the JJC has implemented many innovative reforms, including, for example, launching a Youth Worker Apprentice Program for former JJC residents, opening the agency’s first Independent Living Home, and expanding post-secondary and career and technical training opportunities for youth.

-Dr. Jennifer LeBaron currently serves as the Acting Executive Director of the Juvenile Justice Commission (JJC).
-She has been with the JJC since 1998, serving in numerous leadership roles, focusing on program and policy development, research and evaluation, launching new initiatives, and collaborating with various reform experts and entities throughout the state to effect informed change within juvenile justice.
 Most recently as Deputy Executive Director of Policy, Research and Planning, Dr. LeBaron served as advisor to the Executive Director on all matters pertaining to the agency’s policy agenda, spanning all operational offices, divisions, and units.
-She formulates positions and recommendations regarding legislation, regulations, and rules, and oversees the completion of research and data analysis required to support the Commission’s stance on matters affecting the agency.
-She also directs new initiatives designed to enhance the Commission’s capacity to effectively care for the youth in its custody and to improve the overall functioning of the juvenile justice system statewide.
-She also serves as Co-Chair of the New Jersey Council on Juvenile Justice System Improvement.
+She formulated positions and recommendations regarding legislation, regulations, and rules, and oversaw the completion of research and data analysis required to support the JJC’s stance on matters affecting the agency and to improve the overall functioning of the youth justice system statewide.
+She also spearheaded the development of the JJC’s Reform Plan for Transforming Agency Practice and Culture designed to enhance the JJC’s capacity to effectively care for the youth in its custody.